Writer in Rhode Island

 Bridget runs the Boston Austen Book Club, a book club that meets once a season to discuss the works of Jane Austen, works inspired by Jane Austen, or writing on Austen’s books and life.

 Anyone can join the book club at any time.
 All you have to do is read the book and show up to discuss it.
 Follow the Boston Austen Book Club Facebook page for the latest news!

 Bridget Eileen was the Communications Chair of the Rhode Island Democratic Women’s Caucus from 2019-2021.
 Since 2002, she has worked on communications projects at academic institutions throughout New England and been main editor and writer for several educational newsletters.
 She has also worked on copy editing and copywriting as a merchandising assistant for an online retailer.
 She taught journalism and was the faculty advisor for a high school newspaper in Maine.

 Bridget Eileen is an EMILY’s List Ignite Change Fellow, and her work with the RI Democratic Women’s Caucus was featured at the 2021 EMILY’s List National Gala.
 She also completed Rhode Island Working Families Party “Campaign School” in late 2021.

 From 2019-2021, she served on the executive board of the Rhode Island Democratic Women’s Caucus as Secretary and, before that, as the Executive Committee Member representing the 2nd Congressional District, while also serving as Communications Chair for the Caucus.

-She is currently on a hiatus from political volunteer work until early August 2022.
+She is currently on a hiatus from political volunteer work.

 Bridget Eileen is a non-denominational ordained minister through Universal Ministries and is available to officiate weddings for couples who are seeking an officiant for either non-denominational yet spiritual, a-religious, or neo-pagan wedding ceremonies.
 Email for inquiries!